SeanEmery4/SIT210_Project/README.md

 Wire the VCC pin from the sensor to the 5V pin of the voltage converter.
 Wire the 3.3V pin on the voltage converter to the 3.3V pin on Argon and the GND pin to the Argon GND pin.
 Wire the GND pin on the sensor to GND on the Argon and the data pin to pin A1.
-Plug in the power supply.
+Plug in the power supply to the Argon.
 Ensure the firmware for Particle Argon is downloaded from this repo and successfully flashed to the device.